We visited Cebu Island and saw what it was really like. Hopefully you can avoid our mistakes if you're travelling there.

 Next to the enormous busy roads we picked our way along a broken street, where piles of trash, cracked cemented streets and dusty, battered cars lined the walkway.
 People without shoes, children who looked like they'd never seen a bath, and people just sitting around stared at us the whole time we wandered over.
 I felt a bit scared, but before anything happened we reached the Starbucks.

 And that was the weirdest part.
 The rich area had no slums at all.
 No people.
 It was like they knew they weren't supposed to go there, that the rich area was off-limits to them.
+It sucked.

 Many people sing praises of Filipino hospitality, but it really depends on where you are.
 We managed to find a huge hotel that let us use their pool and beach for a fee, so we didn't have to spend time in the city.
 In that five-star hotel, the English speaking staff were smiling, kind, and everything you'd expect from customer service in general.